Healthy fruit and vegetables are more popular than ever – but not just for human beings.

-The reason why it can be understandably difficult to gauge how much fruit a dog can eat daily is because their masters, we human beings, are so often encouraged to eat lots of fruit and vegetables.
+The reason why it can be understandably difficult to gauge how much fruit a dog can eat daily is that their masters, we human beings, are so often encouraged to eat lots of fruit and vegetables.

-Five portions a day is the commonly accepted rule, and with good cause – but that would be far and away too much for your pet, even in a fruit with high water content like cantaloupe.
+Five portions a day is the commonly accepted rule, and with good cause – but that would be far and away too much for your pet, even in fruit with high water content like cantaloupe.

 Remember, not only are most dogs home to smaller digestive systems than us, but they also function somewhat more differently.